123inkt/utils/README.md

 - `contains` - Test if the given value is contained within items.
 Supports `EquatableInterface`.
 - `diff` - Get the difference between two arrays.
 Supports `ComparableInterface`.
 - `explode` - Explode a string or null into an array, with exploding empty string to empty array.
 - `mapAssoc` - Map an array to a new array using a callback, preserving keys.
-Supports [`EquatableInterface`](.
 - `reindex` - Reindex an array with new keys based on the result of the callback.
-Supports `EquatableInterface`.
 - `remove` - Remove an element from an array based on the callback.
 Supports `EquatableInterface`.
 - `removeKey` - Remove an element from an array based on the key.
 - `removeKeys` - Remove multiple elements from an array based on the keys.